-Good day to stay home: rain, gusty winds and a chance of lightning follow iota of sun
+Good day to stay home: Rain, gusty winds and a chance of lightning in the forecast

 I know, I know: It’s hard to care about the weather when you can’t go outside much.
 But maybe peeking at the storms will make you feel better about staying inside on a gloomy Monday.

-The week starts with some unsettled weather as a front moves through the Puget Sound region, bringing heavy and widespread rain to the lowlands, snow to the mountain passes and blustery gusts of wind that could reach up to 20 to 30 knots, said Carly Kovacik, a meteorologist with the National Weather Service in Seattle.
+The week starts with some unsettled weather as a front moves through the Puget Sound region, bringing heavy and widespread rain to the lowlands, snow to the mountain passes and blustery gusts of wind that could reach 20 to 30 knots, said Carly Kovacik, a meteorologist with the National Weather Service in Seattle.

-The intensity of Monday’s rain will fluctuate: early, heavy rains will be followed by a stretch of sun in the morning followed by bursts of heavy downpours and possibly hail.
+The intensity of Monday’s rain will fluctuate: Early, heavy rains will be followed by a stretch of sun in the morning, then bursts of heavy downpours and possibly hail.
 Hail is predicted in the mountains as well.

 “It’ll take a little bit of time for the (cloud) coverage to fill in when we’re behind the front,” said meteorologist Matthew Cullen, also with the weather service.
-“But it will fill in and the heating from the day will generate more rain and lightning strikes.”
+“But it will fill in, and the heating from the day will generate more rain and lightning strikes.”

 It is expected to warm up slightly through the week, with daytime highs creeping up to the mid- to upper 50s by the weekend and overnight lows climbing from the upper 30s to the low 40s.
 But precipitation, at least the light kind, will continue.